SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

 ## Addendum 2024-Oct-17: The Usual Suspects

-Side effects are about as expected: 0.5&deg;, very tired, achy muscles and joints, sore shoulders.
+Side effects are about as expected: 0.5&deg;C, very tired, achy muscles and joints, sore shoulders.
 (Though, to be fair: some of the achy muscles are from a physical therapy appointment yesterday to deal with an injury.)

 Overall, quite tolerable.
 Happy to see my innate immune system yapping like a guard dog, while my acquired immune system meditates upon the spike protein and polishes its grenade launcher.
 (Well, _antibody_ launcher.
-But that's sorta like a grenade, immunologically speaking.)
+But that's _sorta_ like a grenade, immunologically speaking?)

 All is well, it seems.